-After taking small stakes in Hermès and Prada in recent years, People for the Ethical Treatment of Animals (“PETA”), an animal rights organization famous for its shocking media campaigns, has acquired a single share in French luxury goods conglomerate LVMH Moët Hennessy Louis Vuitton.
-The ownership stake will grant PETA access to LVMH’s shareholder meetings in order to further pressure the conglomerate – which owns Louis Vuitton, Givenchy, Celine, Loewe, and Marc Jacobs, among other brands – to stop using alligator and crocodile skins to make its products.
+Early this year, People for the Ethical Treatment of Animals (“PETA”) announced that it had acquired a single share in French luxury goods conglomerate LVMH Moët Hennessy Louis Vuitton.
+While a single share seems virtually meaningless, it is not.
+That small ownership stake grants PETA access to LVMH’s shareholder meetings, which the group has already taken to attending in order to further pressure the conglomerate – parent to Louis Vuitton, Dior, Givenchy, Celine, Loewe, and Marc Jacobs, among other brands – to stop using alligator and crocodile skins to make its products.